the-ashh/Bee-Safe-Plants-App/README.md

 # How it works

 This app uses TypeScript, HTML, and CSS.
 Compiling uses the [Ionic Framework.](http://ionicframework.com) It looks really good and compiles good.
-Ionic has really well written documentation.
+Ionic has really well written documentation. [(Here is the link for the main part of the coding)](https://github.com/cooler9711/Bee-Safe-Plants-App/blob/master/src/pages/home/home.ts)

 # Know of any plants that contain bee harming pesticides?